Chat N/A Please use the contact form, it is monitored.

 Choose your month, and all the events in that month will appear.

-When I click on the game link, all I see is a plug-in prompt or a message saying “Stay Tuned…” What is happening?
+When I click on the game link, all I see is a plug-in prompt or a message saying “Stay Tuned…” or “M3u not available” What is happening?

-If you see only a plug-in prompt or a message that reads, “Stay Tuned…” it is likely that the stream you are trying to watch is not yet active.
-Please confirm the game has started; if so, wait five minutes and check the link again.
+If you see only a plug-in prompt or a message that reads, “Stay Tuned…” or “M3u not available” it is likely that the stream you are trying to watch is not yet active.
+Please confirm the event has started; if so, wait five minutes and check the link again.
 Also check our Facebook page and Twitter feeds – if a venue can’t deliver a game on time and has contacted us, we often post updates there.

 How can I improve the quality of my video feed?

 The media player is designed to automatically choose the best video quality setting for you based on the speed of your connection.

 For an optimal viewing experience we recommend that you install the latest version of Adobe Flash Player.
 When playing a live or archived game, if the media player continues to buffer, repeatedly reconnect, or shows only a frame-by-frame “choppy” feed, then there may be a problem with the bandwidth (speed) of your connection.
 Standard content is streamed at a minimum of 1800kbps, so your bandwidth must be consistently pulling 1800kbps to receive a feed.
 High quality content is streamed within 3000kbps and your bandwidth must be consistently pulling 90% of the streaming rate to receive a high-quality video feed.